pawanjay176/substrate-erc20/README.md

 # Substrate ERC20

-A Parity Substrate SRML module for _single_ ERC20 token.
-Only one token is implemented as a runtime and is initialized using genesis config.
+A Parity Substrate SRML module implementing the ERC20 interface.
+Only a single token is implemented and is initialized using the genesis config.

-For multi token ERC20 runtime, check out [substrate-erc20-multi](https://github.com/parity-samples/substrate-erc20-multi)
+For a multi token runtime, check out [substrate-erc20-multi](https://github.com/parity-samples/substrate-erc20-multi)

 ### Important Note